-The .MSG file format specification defines separate storage semantics for attachments that represent data from an arbitrary client application.
-These are attachments that have the value for property PidTagAttachMethod [MS-OXPROPS] set to afStorage [MS-OXCMSG].
-First like for any other attachment object, an attachment object storage MUST be created for them.
-Any properties on the attachment object MUST be stored under the attachment object storage, as would be done for a regular attachment object.
+The.MSG file format specification defines separate storage semantics for attachments that represent data from an arbitrary client application.
+These are attachments that have the value for property PidTagAttachMethod[MS-OXPROPS] set to afStorage [MS-OXCMSG].
+First like for any other Attachment object, an Attachment object storage is created for them.
+Any properties on the Attachment object are stored under the Attachment object storage, as would be done for a regular Attachment object.

-Then, within that attachment object storage, a sub-storage with the name
+Then, within that Attachment object storage, a sub-storage with the name "substg1.0_3701000D" is created.

-"substg1.0_3701000D" MUST be created.
 At this point, the application that owns the data is allowed to define the structure of the sub-storage.
 Thus, the streams and storages contained in the custom attachment storage are defined by the application that owns the data.
 More information can be found in [MS-OXCMSG].
 For an example, see section 3.3.